stephenajulu/stephenajulu.com/content/blog/young-men-focus-on-these-key-things.md

 2. Investments: Build a great investment portfolio
 3. Success: Build your business or work hard at your job.
 Keep improving.
 4. Intelligence: Build skills, read books, write and become articulate

+Think long-term.
+Do things that target these 4 everyday.
+Consistency will get you there.
+I suggest 10 years.